enewhuis/shallowblue/README.md

 The name of the project was inspired by IBM's Deep Blue project.
 That is a fairly strong hint however I'll leave it as an exercise for you to determine what my app does.  :)

 This was my fist Elixir app, finally, after having been doing Erlang since before it was fashionable.
-No, seriously, I think there were only a handful of us in Chicago when I started on Erlang and people around me thought that I was nuts back then.
-Now today, check out how cool Erlang has become!
-WhatsApp sold for B!LL!0NZ to Facebook!
+No, seriously, I think there were only a handful of us doing it in Chicago decades ago when I started on Erlang and people around me thought I was nuts.
 And, yeah, I am still nuts.  ;-)

 Some time between then and now I wrote a Neuron simulator in Erlang.
 I had wanted it to become a building block for developing and studying artificial brains.
-If I get some more free time I may integrate that with this project and see where it takes me.
-See https://github.com/enewhuis/neurlang if you're curious.
+Erlang's share-nothing process model seemed to map perfectly to the structure of neurons.
+Some day I may integrate with this project and see where it takes me.
+See https://github.com/enewhuis/neurlang if you're curious and want to fork/hack etc.

+Pull requests are welcome.

 ## Learn more